Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 - sending request to GitHub API,
 - mocking twitter functions with Monkeypatch,
 - usage of Mock and MagicMock unittest methods,
-- usage of conftest.py file.
+- usage of conftest.py file,
+- debugging with pdb and wdb (wdb.server).

 ## Installation